Institute-Web-Science-and-Technologies/reveal_restlet/README.md

 ## Installing the REST service
 * Follow the instructions of the project documentation pdf file in order to set up rabbitmq, storm, ant etc.
 * This project comes as a maven project so download and install [maven](http://maven.apache.org/download.cgi)
-* Edit the properties in [ant.properties](../master/ant.properties) according to your local storm installation
-* invoke "make build" in order to build the project and "make run" in order to run the REST service
+* invoke "make run" or "mvn clean install" in order to run the REST service
+* If topology should be deployed to a remote server then the value for "nimbus.host" in [ant.properties](../master/ant.properties) has to be changed to the address of the remote server.
+Furthermore the value for "restlet.url" has to be changed to the restlet server's address.

 ## Installing a topology
 * Copy a folder with the topology source code into the [topology source directory](../master/topology_src)
 * Choose a name for the topology and name the folder according to this name (the name should be URL compatible)
-* Each topology has to have its own ant build script which specifies how the topology is packaged into a jar etc.
-  (the ant target which deploys the topology to the storm cluster should match the name of the topology)
-* For an example of a topology with an existing ant script see the project documentation pdf (You can follow the steps to configure this example topology and then just copy the folder into the [topology source directory](../master/topology_src) but make sure you change the name of the ant target which deploys the topology to the name of the copied folder)
+* Each topology has to be an own maven project and can therfore use maven to manage its dependencies
+* For an example of a topology with an existing pom see [the west topology](https://github.com/nico1510/westTopology)

 ## Implementing a storm bolt
-* A sample implementation is available [here](../master/topology_src/exampleJavaStormTopology/src/itinno/example/LocationCrawlerBolt.java)
+* Sample implementation are available [here](https://github.com/nico1510/westTopology/tree/master/src/main/java/uniko/west/westtopology/bolts)
-* This sample uses static files for its computations.
+* Some of the samples use static files for their computations.
 All static files which are used by a bolt have to be moved into the [resources](../master/resources) directory in order to be available at runtime.
 Every file which is located in this directory will be accessible via http at http://localhost:8182/static/${filename}.
-If the topology runs on a different server than this REST service then the entry for "restlet.url" in [ant.properties](../master/ant.properties) has to be edited accordingly.
-* Other than static files, also third-party libraries have to be available at runtime for storm bolts.
-The [sample implementation](../master/topology_src/exampleJavaStormTopology/src/itinno/example/LocationCrawlerBolt.java) for instance uses the apache Jena library.
-Therefore all library jars have to be copied into the $STORM_HOME/lib folder to make them available for storm bolts.
+* In order to make third-party libraries available at runtime for storm bolts they have to be included in the topology jar ("fat jar" or "jar with dependencies").
+This does not apply to storm libraries.
+Their scope has to be set to "provided" in order to exclude them from being packaged.
+See the [pom](https://github.com/nico1510/westTopology/blob/master/pom.xml) of the west topology for an example.